SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 This toolbox will help go through all the video as fast as possible, easily manipulate/Select ROIs.
 The Results are stored in a database-like structure (see below).
 ROI location and other video info can be manipulated to do batch analysis.
 The only preparatory work required is to regroup the videos folders by day and experiments.

+The Default analysis extract the motion index, for each ROI.
+Howver you can apply different function based on your needs (extract small video bouts for DeepLabCut, extract Pupil diameter from an Eye ROI... ).
+See [examples](#Other-use-case-for-ROIs).

 Setup and general information
 =============================